 The attention that the firm has towards its female workers is confirmed by its inclusion among the Best Workplaces™ for Women 2018 Italy, a list of the 20 best working environments by Great Place to Work™ Italy.
 Portolano Cavallo is the first and only law firm to have ever been included in this ranking in Italy, listing the companies in which the female workers express the highest appreciation for a great workplace.
 The 20 companies composing the Ranking have been selected through a research conducted during 2017 among the female workers of 127 organizations.
 For further information, click here.

 These awards reward law firms fostering the development of women in the legal profession and providing programs that allow professional growth and personal and family life balance.

 Our beliefs and policies on diversity, implemented with perseverance, have been recognized in 9 shortlisted categories.

-In 2019 the firm was also given the “Best Company” prize at the PWN Global Gender Balanced Leadership Awards, an award recognizing initiatives that accelerate gender balanced leadership in the workplace.
-On the same occasion, Manuela Cavallo has also been qualified among the finalists for the Excellence in Women’s Empowerment category.
+In 2019 the firm was also ranked as “Best Company” at the PWN Global Gender Balanced Leadership Awards, an award recognizing initiatives that accelerate gender balanced leadership in the workplace.
+On the same occasion, Manuela Cavallo qualified among the finalists for the Excellence in Women’s Empowerment category.
 Furthermore, we have been shortlisted at the very first European edition of Chambers’ Diversity and Inclusion Awards, hosted in Amsterdam in October 2019.

 There are many projects and initiatives for the women’s support to whom the firm has decided to participate, like the SheTech Italy Association.